North China: History

 In prehistory, the region was home to the Yangshao and Longshan cultures.
-Peking man was found near modern-day Beijing.
+Peking Man was found near modern-day Beijing.

-The main agricultural lands of China lay in the area known as the Central Plain, an area located bordered by the Yangtze river to its south and the Yellow River to its north.
-Further north of the Yellow River lies the Gobi desert and steppe lands that extend west across Eurasia.
-This region has long, harsh winters and suffers from water scarcity.
+The main agricultural lands of China lay in the area known as the Central Plain, an area bordered by the Yangtze River to its south and the Yellow River to its north.
+Further north of the Yellow River lies the Gobi Desert and steppe lands that extend west across Eurasia.
+This region has long, harsh winters.
+It has relatively little in the way of water resources.

 Despite these challenges, some forms of agriculture have been successful in this region, especially animal husbandry, certainly of horse and camel, and possibly other types of animals.
-The crops Panicum miliaceum and Setaria italica, both types of millet grain, are believed to be indigenous to northern China.
-Panicum miliaceum is known from the Cishan culture in Hebei province, recovered as phytoliths from pits in stratigraphic sections.
+The crops Panicum Miliaceum and Setaria Italica, both types of millet grain, are believed to be indigenous to northern China.
+Panicum Miliaceum is known from the Cishan culture in Hebei province, recovered as Phytoliths from pits in stratigraphic sections.
 Sediments from the pits have radiocarbon dates from 8500 to 7500 BCE.
 Archaeological evidence of charred grains found in early Holocene layers in Hebei province at Nanzhuangtou and Cishan has led scholars to revise the earliest dates associated with millet by about two millennia.
-Millet sites are concentrated along the boundaries of the Loess and Mongolian Plateau, separated by a mountain chain from the Huabei plain and the Dongbei plain, North China's main alluvial plains, located to the west.
-Millet cultivation was similarly situated relative to the Qinling mountains at Dadiwan, and the Yitai mountains at Yuezhuang.
+Millet sites are concentrated along the boundaries of the Loess and Mongolian Plateau, separated by a mountain chain from the Huabei Plain and the Dongbei Plain, North China's main alluvial plains, located to the west.
+Millet cultivation was similarly situated relative to the Qinling Mountains at Dadiwan, and the Yitai Mountains at Yuezhuang.
 Macrofossil evidence (charred grains of foxtail and broomcorn millet) has been recovered from Xinglonggou in Inner Mongolia, Xinle in Liaoning, Cishan in Hebei, and Dadiwan in Gansu, among other sites in Eastern and Central China.